Jpark99/Quantum_Security/BB84_AES_sim/README.md

 ## Usage Guide
 The simulator is made of three files: <code style="color : greenyellow">bb84.py</code>, <code style="color : greenyellow">aes.py</code> and <code style="color : greenyellow">main.py</code>.

+<code style="color : greenyellow">bb84.py</code> contains the code corresponding to the private shared key generation.
+It is based on [Qiskit Texbook's implementation of BB84](https://github.com/Qiskit/textbook/blob/main/notebooks/ch-algorithms/quantum-key-distribution.ipynb) and modified to our specific needs.
+The attempt of key interception can be enabled modifying the parameter Eve from False to True.

+<code style="color : greenyellow">aes.py</code> is the implementation of the AES encryption algorithm.

+<code style="color : greenyellow">main.py</code>